Gift Materials Policy and Guidelines

 Purpose of Policy

-The gift policy ensures that the library retains control of the content of Trexler Library’s collections and remains in compliance with federal law and regulations.
+The gift policy ensures that the library retains oversight of the content of Trexler Library’s collections and remains in compliance with federal law and regulations.

 The collections of Trexler Library at Muhlenberg College have been developed through both the judicious purchase of materials and the donation of many valuable and useful gifts.
 Trexler Library appreciates donations and promotes an active donor program.
 Contributions of books, periodicals, manuscripts, and other materials are accepted and selected for addition to the library’s collections according to the Gift Materials Selection Guidelines listed below.
 Because of the complexities of selecting and caring for gifts, donors are asked to give consideration to our need for flexibility in accepting contributions.